Logo

 In 2021, when President Biden proposed universal pre-K for 3- and 4-year-olds and subsidized child care for low- and middle-income families, Marsha Blackburn likened the proposal to the communist policies of the Soviet Union.

-Marsha Blackburn falsely claimed that the Biden administration proposed to put children in pre-K even if their families did not want to.
+Marsha Blackburn falsely claimed that the Biden administration proposed to put children in pre-K even if their parents did not want to send them there.

-At October 2013 congressional hearings on the Affordable Care Act, Marsha Blackburn said the healthcare.
+At October 2013 congressional hearings on the ACA, Marsha Blackburn said the website healthcare.

 Marsha Blackburn said her bill had "unintended consequences", but Rannazzisi said they should have been anticipated.